AI’s Promise Is Clear, But Business Impact Remains the Real Test

 • R&D and Engineering: Faster time-to-market through simulation and data-driven testing.

-• Customer Support: AI voice agents reducing costs by up to 40% in India.
+• Customer Support: AI voice agents are reducing costs by up to 40% in India.

 • Software Development: Code-generation tools cutting new development costs by 40–50%.

-But he cautioned that adoption matters as much as technology.
-For instance, AI-led lead qualification only works if sales teams commit to putting high-quality leads through the system not low-priority ones.
+Adoption matters as much as technology.
+For example, AI-led lead qualification only works if sales teams commit to putting high-quality leads through the system, not low-priority ones.

 Risks, Governance, and Talent

-Bahl also pointed to risks of bias, privacy, and hallucinations, warning that AI models often fail not at the edge cases, but on the “happy path” in ordinary use.
-Rigorous testing and training, he argued, must become new core capabilities.
+I also pointed to risks of bias, privacy, and hallucinations, noting that AI models often fail not at the edge cases but on the “happy path” in ordinary use.
+Rigorous testing and training must become new core capabilities.

-He also highlighted the talent gap.
-While data science skills are abundant, what’s missing is strong product management the ability to design AI solutions that truly align with business needs.
-“We’ve given disproportionate importance to data science, and not enough to product management,” he stressed.
+There is also a talent gap.
+While data science skills are abundant, what is missing is strong product management, the ability to design AI solutions that truly align with business needs.
+We have given disproportionate importance to data science and not enough to product management.

 The Call to Action

-His challenge reframes AI’s future: less about the number of pilots and more about the ability to show business outcomes that boards, CFOs, and shareholders can measure.
+AI’s future is less about the number of pilots and more about the ability to show business outcomes that boards, CFOs, and shareholders can measure.

 Share on